CCI-MOC/documentation/docs/source/clusters/kumo/Kumo-Network-Documentation.md

 ### kumo-hil-client
  -  Runs the HIL Client
  -  Acts as the public gateway for HIL services (and BMI)
- -  Acts as the NATing gateway to internet (over VLAN 200)
- -  DHCP server for VLAN 200 (internet access).

-So connect your nodes to VLAN 200 to access internet.

 ### Port mapping
  -  dell-X's 2 ports, em1 and em2, are connected to Ethernet1/X and Ethernet1/(X+24)